holepunchto/boot-drive/README.md

 `additionalBuiltins` is for adding modules to be imported by Node's native `require`.\
 `sourceOverwrites` is a key value object where you can map filenames to source code.

+When running a drive, there is `require.builtinRequire` provided by the JS runtime itself.

 #### `await boot.warmup()`

 Prepares the drive.